 Below are four immutable reasons why I anticipate this “crash” (crash is my euphemism for severe pricing deflation) will happen, its only a question of when.

-Reason #1: Property taxes & Demographics, aging baby boomers retiring and leaving expensive states
+Reason #1: Demographics , Property taxes and high cost of living , aging baby boomers retiring and leaving expensive states

 If you live in NJ (or much of the northeast such as NY, Connecticut, Boston) , you may notice that a large percentage of the homeowners are likely folks 40+ and many of those are retirees, which makes sense…